Italian Passato Prossimo

 loro | hanno mangiato | sono caduti | hanno capito |

-However, many frequently used verbs in Italian, especially those ending in -ere, have an irregular past participle.
-This means they do not follow the patterns of the table we saw above.
+Many frequently used verbs in Italian, especially those ending in -ere, have an irregular past participle.
+This means that they do not follow the patterns of the table we saw above.

 Learn more about Italian verb conjugation.